Table of Contents

 Where to stay in Waterton

-There is camping at the Townsite Campground.
-You can make reservations starting in late January here.
+There is camping in town at the Townsite Campground.
+You can make reservations starting on January 24, 2024 at 8 AM MST.
+The date reservations open varies from year to year.

 Your other option is an assortment of hotels in town.
 If you want to do some of your own cooking, book a stay at Waterton Glacier Suites.